kevinlondon/kevinlondon.github.io/_drafts/color_is_red.md

     do_something()
 {% endhighlight %}

 It felt wrong.
-In Python, we shouldn't be able to check if a color `is` another color, since that's checking references.
+In Python, we shouldn't be able to check if a string `is` another string, since that's checking references.
 I opened an interpreter:

 {% highlight python %}
 >>> color = 'red'